Browser Platform

 • Storage textures

-• Timestamp queries (GPU profiling)
+• Timestamp queries for GPU profiling

 • Indirect draw calls